Volunteering for EdCom

-- Participate in a conference call to determine a winner.
+- Participate in a conference call to determine the winners.

-Volunteers are called Regional Representatives (Reps) and are committed to advancing museum education at the regional level.
-Reps are responsible for fostering engagement among members within their area and sharing information from their region to the EdCom Steering Committee.
+Regional Reps are committed to advancing museum education at the regional level, ideally in conjunction with the regional museum associations.
+Reps are responsible for fostering engagement among members within their regions, representing EdCom at regional meetings, and sharing information from their regions with the EdCom Steering Committee.

-Time Commitment: App.
-2 hours/month.
+Time Commitment: Two to four hours per month.
 Reps serve a three-year term representing one of the six AAM regions.
-In addition to the duties listed above, they meet every other month via phone or video conference for 30 minutes.
-The following list shows when the regions will be open for a new Rep, which are recruited up to a year in advance:
+In addition to the duties listed above, they meet virtually every month.
+Regional Rep positions will be open according to the following schedule.
+Reps are recruited up to a year in advance:

 Volunteers help create and organize opportunities for professional development related to museum education.

-- Work with PD chair to organize events, like EdComversations.
+- Work with the Professional Development Lead to organize events, like EdComversations.

 - Identify, vet, and prepare speakers and partners for professional development programs.